azurecitadel/azurecitadel.github.io/workshops/terraform/lab3.md

 Browse the documentation pages for the various provider types.
 Note that the index on the left lists out the **Provider** and the **Data Sources** first.
 The various **Resources** are then listed underneath.

+> For the sake of time we will actually comment out the VPN Gateway in these labs before applying our configuration as it takes a little while to build and it is one of the pricier resources that we will be using.

 ## Organising your .tf files

 As we found in the last lab, Terraform will merge together all of the *.tf files in the current working directory, ignoring any files which have a different file extension.
 By design, Terraform does not recursively walk the directory structure, so any *.tf files in sub-directories will not be considered.